Anomalous Jet Identification via Sequence Modeling: Data Samples and Pre-Processing

 The data were provided as a list of hadrons for each event.
 The hadrons were then clustered into jets using the anti-$k_{t}$ jet-clustering algorithm with a radius parameter of 1.0~\cite{Cacciari_2008} as implemented by {\sc FastJet 3.3.3}~\cite{fastjet}.
 In this study, only the highest $p_{T}$ (leading) and second-highest $p_{T}$ (sub-leading) jets are considered in each event.
 To test the model's performance with varying amounts of signal contamination, contaminated datasets were produced with 12 different signal event fractions, 10 of which were generated in the range of 0.01\% to 10.0\% along a logarithmic scale, with two higher signal event fractions of 25\% and 50\%.
 For contamination levels up to and including 10\%, contaminated datasets were created using the same set of background events while only the amount of signal was varied to match the desired contamination.
 For the two highest contamination levels, contaminated datasets were created using the same 99457 signal events while the number of background events was limited.
 Independent datasets were generated for both two-prong and three-prong signal substructure hypotheses at each level of contamination.
+The events contained in contaminated datasets are unlabeled, such that it is unknowable from which set they were sourced.

 Since the goal is to identify jets mainly due to their substructure, it is important that the model's Anomaly Score does not correlate with other jet features, namely mass and $p_{T}$.
 A common practice to avoid such a correlation in neural network jet modeling architectures is the use of adversarial de-correlation networks~\cite{louppe2017learning}.
 Applying such adversarial architectures to a VRNN is a complex task which is outside of the scope of this study~\cite{Purushotham2017VariationalRA}.
 Instead, the de-correlation is achieved through a pre-processing procedure, which can be divided into two steps: one which directly removes mass and $p_{T}$ information from the input jets, and another which orders constituents in a way that improves the VRNN's discriminatory performance.